WebAssembly/component-model/design/mvp/Concurrency.md

 to call [`task.cancel`] to confirm the cancellation or, for whatever reason, call `task.return` as-if there had been no cancellation. `task.cancel` enforces the same "all borrowed handles dropped" rule as `task.return`, so that once a subtask is resolved, the caller knows its lent handles have been returned.
-If the subtask was waiting to start due to backpressure, the subtask is immediately aborted without running the callee at all.

-When `subtask.cancel` is called, it first records a "pending cancellation request" on the callee's task.
-If the callee's task was waiting to start due to [backpressure](#backpressure), `subtask.cancel` returns "cancelled before started" immediately.
-Otherwise, `subtask.cancel` performs a nonblocking, cooperative `thread.yield` that allows the host to nondeterministically schedule any cooperative threads it wants in the hopes of delivering the cancellation request to the callee.
-Currently, cancellation requests can only be delivered to `async` functions using the stackless `callback` ABI.
-In this case, a pending cancellation request is delivered as a "task cancelled" event to the `callback` function, following the standard run-to-completion rules mentioned above.
-In the [future](#TODO), other cancellation delivery mechanisms will be added for the `async` functions using the stackful ABI.
+If the subtask was waiting to start due to [backpressure](#backpressure), the subtask is immediately aborted without running the callee at all, returning cancelled-before-started.
+Otherwise, `subtask.cancel` records the "pending cancellation request" in the subtask and attempts to resume execution in the subtask's component instance in the hopes that the subtask will quickly resolve itself.
+However, if there are no ready threads or, if there are, at least one thread is resumed and then blocks or exits without having resolved the subtask, the host is free to declare that cancellation has blocked.
+In this case, asynchronous calls to `subtask.cancel` will immediately return a "blocked" code and the caller must wait for progress using a waitable set.
+Synchronous calls to `subtask.cancel` simply block until the subtask is resolved.

-`subtask.cancel` can be called synchronously or asynchronously.
-If called synchronously, `subtask.cancel` will block until the subtask has resolved (i.e., the subtask returns a value or calls `task.cancel`), returning whether the callee "returned" or "cancelled before returning".
-If called *asynchronously* and the callee has *still* not resolved after the host decides the cooperative yield has completed, `subtask.cancel` will return "blocked" instead and the caller must [wait](#waitables-and-waitable-sets) via waitable set until the subtask reaches a resolved state.
+The ready threads resumed by cancellation can be ready for all the normal reasons described above (yielding, I/O progress, etc).
+However, implicit threads using the `callback` ABI will *additionally* become ready due to the pending cancellation request itself (as long as the run-to-completion rules mentioned above are satisfied).
+If resumed, the `callback` will be passed a "task cancelled" event code to indicate that cancellation has been requested and that `task.cancel` may be called (instead of `task.return`).
+In the [future](#TODO), before the stackful ABI is released, other cancellation delivery mechanisms will be added so that threads waiting via `waitable-set.wait` can also become ready and receive "task cancelled".
+Until then, `waitable-set.wait` will never return "task cancelled".

 The Component Model does not provide a mechanism to force prompt termination of threads as this can lead to leaks and corrupt state in a still-live component